-Specialty & Exit Exams
+Custom & Exit Exams Remediation

-Following the administration of course HESI Specialty Exams and the capstone Exit Exam, students are encouraged to initiate a self-directed review of topics related to the individual student's HESI score and topics missed for each exam.
+- a.
+Following the administration of course HESI Exams (RNSG 1920, 1940, 1960, 2930, and 2941) and the capstone Exit Exam, students are encouraged to initiate a self-directed review of topics related to the individual student's HESI score and topics missed for each exam.
 HESI Exam Scores can be indicative of the student's level of risk for success in the program and on NCLEX.
-Students with lower HESI scores should initiate a more intense review.
+Students with lower HESI scores should initiate a more intense review. - b.
 Supporting student success on the course exams involves ensuring that course syllabi, learning outcomes, lab & clinical experiences as well as course assignments/activities prepare students prior to the exam administration date.
-Students should initiate his/her own self-directed review of content missed after completion of a specialty exam.
-Student can access remediation materials related to specialty exams within the students' personal Evolve account under HESI Testing & Assessment.
-A student can compile an online study packet that includes sample questions, videos and online content related to identified topic areas.
-Student may reference the handout: HESI Review & Testing: How to Access Your Remediation provided at the time of program orientation.
+Students should initiate his/her own self-directed review of content missed after completion of a custom exam.
+Student can access remediation materials related to custom exams within the students' personal Evolve account under HESI Assessment Next Generation.
+A student must complete all of the essential packets assigned and recommended packets are optional at the instructor's discretion, by the assigned date and time.
+Remediation includes pre- and post-knowledge checks, sample questions, videos and online content related to identified topic areas.